openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 .. meta:
     frontend_status: Done

-An ``object`` can be a *class instance*, a *function instance*, or an *array*.
+An ``object`` can be as follows:

+-  Class instance,
+-  Function instance, or
+-  Array.

-The pointers to these objects are called *references* or *reference values*.
+Pointers to these objects are called *references* or *reference values*.

-A class instance creation expression (see :ref:`New Expressions`) explicitly creates a class instance.
+*Class instance* is created explicitly by a class instance creation expression (see :ref:`New Expressions`).

-Referring to a declared function by its name, qualified name, or lambda expression (see :ref:`Lambda Expressions`) explicitly creates a function instance.
+*Function instance* is created explicitly by referring to a declared function by its name, qualified name, or lambda expression (see :ref:`Lambda Expressions`).

-An array creation expression explicitly creates an array (see :ref:`Array Creation Expressions`).
+*Array* is created explicitly by an array creation expression (see :ref:`Array Creation Expressions`).

-A string literal initialization explicitly creates a string.
+A string literal initialization explicitly creates a *string*.
 Other expressions can implicitly create a class instance (see :ref:`New Expressions`), or an array (see :ref:`Array Creation Expressions`).

 .. index::
    object
    instance
    array
    reference value
+   reference
    function instance
    class instance
    pointer